 Students admitted with a completed MS degree are automatically considered Ph.D. students.
 If the MS was completed at KU, they will start as Ph.D.
 Aspirants.
-If the MS was done elsewhere, then the student will complete the Preliminary Exam of Defense before becoming a Ph.D.
+If the MS was earned elsewhere, then the student will complete the Preliminary Exam of Research before becoming a Ph.D.
 Aspirant.
-Students admitted to the Ph.D. path with only a BS degree will be considered MS/PhD until the Preliminary Exam of Defense is complete.
-To qualify to take the exam, the student must a) achieve a grade point average (GPA) of 3.2 or higher in the Graduate Core (or 3.25 GPA or higher for Petroleum), and b) earn no more than one 'C' grade in the Graduate Core.
-Students who start on the MS/Ph.D. track and successfully change to a 'Ph.D.
-Aspirant' without earning a Master's degree along the way are called 'Direct Ph.D.' students.
+Students admitted to the Ph.D. program with only a BS degree will be considered as on MS/PhD path until the Preliminary Exam of Research is complete.
+To qualify to take the exam, the student must a) achieve a grade point average/GPA of 3.2 or higher in the Graduate Core (or 3.25 GPA or higher for Petroleum), and b) earn no more than one 'C' grade in the Graduate Core.
+Students who start on the MS/Ph.D. path and successfully change to a 'Ph.D.
+Aspirant' status without earning a Masters degree along the way are called 'Direct Ph.D." students.
 Students joining the graduate program who do not meet the Direct Ph.D. criteria will need to complete the MS degree before continuing on, with the support of their research advisor, for the Ph.D.
 For all Ph.D.
 Aspirants, completion of the Comprehensive Exam advances the student to Doctoral Candidate status.